yeastrc/limelight-import-philosopher-tsv/README.md

 Description:

-Convert the results of a MSFragger analysis to a Limelight XML file suitable for import into Limelight.
+Convert the results of a Philosopher analysis (MSFragger or Comet) to a Limelight XML file suitable for import into Limelight.

 More info at: https://github.com/yeastrc/limelight-import-philosopher-tsv